NERSC/spack-infrastructure/docs/spack_training.rst

 Acquiring Spack
 ----------------

-For this training we will clone the following Spack branch and source the setup script.
+Clone the following Spack branch from the Git Repository and source the setup script.

 .. code-block:: console